 The Gehl Studios has worked with both large and small communities, including Carmel, Indiana and New York City.
 A nationally recognized example of their work is the transformation of Times Square, where was redesigned to better meet the needs of pedestrians and cyclists.
 You can find additional information about Gehl by visiting www.gehlpeople.com.

 About the Community Foundation of Greater Fort Wayne

-Established in 1922, the Community Foundation of Greater Fort Wayne is a public, charitable foundation serving Allen County.
-The Community Foundation had assets of more than $143 million as of December 31, 2014, and awarded $4.9 million in charitable grants and scholarships in that year.
-The Community Foundation of Greater Fort Wayne exists to serve as a community leader to improve the quality of life by building permanent endowments, promoting effective grantmaking, fostering philanthropy, stimulating community dialogue, and helping donors achieve their charitable goals.
+The Community Foundation of Greater Fort Wayne is a public charitable foundation serving Allen County since 1922.
+The Community Foundation had assets of approximately $140 million at December 31, 2015, and awarded more than $6.5 million in charitable grants and scholarships in that year.
+The Community Foundation of Greater Fort Wayne exists to serve as a community leader to improve the quality of life by building permanent endowments, promoting effective grantmaking, fostering philanthropy, stimulating community dialogue and helping donors achieve their charitable goals.